Current student in the Stanford Neurosciences Interdepartmental Program (IDP).

 Academic Scholarship, Anthem Blue Cross (2014)

-Endowed Research Award, Bill & Melinda Gates Foundation (2013)
+Endowed Research Award, Bill and Melinda Gates Foundation (2013)

 Education & Certifications